 William remained a great supporter of his old school Scotch College.
 He led a group called the Hamilton Old Scotch Collegians and instigated the beginnings of the Old Scotch Collegians sitting on the first committee.
 In 1911, he offered £500 towards a new assembly hall for the college.
 In recognition of his support, the school named one of their sporting fields after William, Melville Oval.

-In 1920, William and Minnie moved to Melbourne, taking up residence at Weerona in Huntingtower Road, Malvern.
+Around 1918, William and Minnie moved to Melbourne, taking up residence at Weerona in Huntingtower Road, Malvern.
 In late 1920 he captained a Hamilton XI in a game against East Melbourne Cricket Club at East Melbourne.
 He did go back to Hamilton.
 One example was in 1924, when the Hamilton Rifle Club presented him with an album of photos of prominent club members, thanking him for his hard work and generosity with the club,

 William died at his home in Moorhouse Street, Malvern on Saturday 8 May 1926 aged sixty-six.
 He was buried at the Melbourne General Cemetery.
 The principal of Scotch College W.S.Littlejohn remembered him as follows,